 5. Why do I feel like God is never with me?

 After he got the questions from the students, he invited a few people (including me) to have a panel discussion about the answers.

-My point here is not to tell you how I answered each question (I do that in my forthcoming book, Considering Christianity).
+My point here is not to tell you how I answered each question (I do that in my book, Considering Christianity).
 My point is that middle schoolers can think deeply about their faith.

 Dodgeball and pizza are fun.
 But don’t stop there.
 Give your students something with substance.
 And give them permission to be curious, ask their questions, and express their doubts.
 Their faith and your ministry will be stronger because of it.